I made these gluten-free Mini Cheesecakes for Mother’s Day. Some might call them Individual Cheesecakes or Cheesecake Cupcakes. Aren’t they cute?

 Others will choose a product that states “This product was produced in a facility that also has wheat” over a product that states “made on equipment that also processes wheat.”
 They think that shared equipment is more of a concern than a shared facility.
 But, again, because these statements are voluntary and not regulated, they have no value.
 To drive home how dangerous it can be to place any trust in these types of statements, I’ll reiterate some information that I have shared before here on gfe.

 When the Food and Drug Administration (FDA) was collecting input for use in developing its standard for “gluten-free” status on a product, the Food Allergy & Anaphylaxis Network (FAAN) presented data that showed that a higher percentage of products that stated they were “made in the same facility as products containing peanuts” actually contained peanuts than products that were labeled “processed on equipment also used to process peanuts.”
-Although the allergen studies were in regard to the peanut allergen versus “wheat,” the top 8 allergen that we are concerned about it because it contains gluten and therefore our primary concern, this data was an eye-opener to many who thought they had been making the better choice.
+Although the allergen studies were in regard to the peanut allergen versus “wheat,” the top 8 allergen that we are concerned about it because it contains gluten and therefore, is our primary concern, this data was an eye-opener to many who thought they had been making the better choice.
 Obviously, FAAN’s intent in sharing this information with the FDA was to show how meaningless food labels can be as well as the scope of the food allergen issues within food manufacturing.
 Unfortunately, you can no longer find this information on the public side of the FDA website, as it was removed when the gluten-free labeling rule was finalized.

 SnackSafely does a lot of really good work in this area and has a great graphic reminding us of the realities when it comes to such labeling.
 As Dave Bloom of SnackSafely states, the FALCPA labeling can tell you when a product is not safe, but it can’t tell you if a product is actually safe.